HMS Pompee (1793): Service

 Pompee shared with Captain, Amaranthe, and Morne Fortunee in the prize money pool of £772 3s 3d for the capture of Frederick on 30 December 1808.
 This money was paid in June 1829.

 Pompee participated in the capture of Martinique in January 1809.
 Later, she and D'Hautpoul took part in an action on 17 April 1809.

 In April 1809, a strong French squadron arrived at the Îles des Saintes, south of Guadeloupe.
 There they were blockaded until 14 April, when a British force under Major-General Frederick Maitland and Captain Philip Beaver in Acasta, invaded and captured the islands.
 Pompee was among the naval vessels that shared in the proceeds of the capture of the islands.

 Fate

 Pompee was fitted out for service as a prison hulk between September 1810 and January 1811.
 She was finally broken up at Woolwich in January 1817.

 The acquisition of Pompée allowed the British to design a copy of the Téméraire class, the Pompée class.

 Pompey nickname

 The Portsmouth nickname Pompey may have originated from HMS Pompee, which served as guard ship and prison hulk within Portsmouth Harbour.
 The northern England slang for prison is Pompey, possibly derived from criminals who may have served time aboard the prison ship Pompee.
-The ship's career as Portsmouth guard ship and prison hulk may have led to the ship becoming nationally associated with Portsmouth itself, although the ship's original French name becoming anglicised from Pompée to Pompey.
+The ship's career as Portsmouth guard ship and prison hulk may have led to the ship becoming nationally associated with Portsmouth itself, with the ship's original French name becoming anglicised from Pompée to Pompey.